FAQs

 Q: Do I need a full bladder?

-A: Not too full!
-Drinking 500 to 750 mls (3 to 4 cups) of water 30 to 60 minutes prior to your scan appointment should be enough.
+A: If you’re generally well hydrated then drinking 500 to 750 mls of water 30 to 60 minutes prior to your scan appointment should be enough – you should feel like you need the toilet by your appointment time.
 If you're booking for a scan over 15 weeks gestation, filling your bladder won't be necessary you'll be pleased to know!

 Q: Can I have a scan if I know I'm expecting twins?